PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter11/11-frontend-settings/README.md

 ## Running

-Go to the current directory and run NPM install:
+Go to the current directory and run npm install:

 ```sh
 npm install